ninjaframework/ninja/README.md

 GOALS
 -----
-- provide a rails, play-framework like java only framework
-- stateless to the max, no server side session
+- Be the best!
+Make the best web framework for the java language
+- Scalability!
+Ninja is state-less.
+Sessions are client-side.
-- productivity is king - reloads must be ultra fast
+- Productivity!
+Making changes must be ultrafast.
+- Testability!
+Excellent test support + integration selenium tests.

+More specifically:
+- Tooling!
+Ninja is a 1A IDE citizen (Eclipse and Intellij love us).
+- Dependency Injection!
+Yes.
+Ninja will is built on DI.
+For many many good reasons.
-- should run on any war container (tomcat, jetty), but also on netty (async)
+- Compatability!
+Ninja will run on any war container (tomcat, jetty) but also on netty.
+And also on any provider.
+From App Engine to Heroku to Cloudbees.
-- should run on gae, heroku, cloudbees
-- formidable test support + integration selenium tests
-- configuration of complete app with guice
-- full eclipse support
-- full maven integration
+- Simple management!
+We are using maven to get dependencies and much more right.
-- don't use magic
+- No magic!
+We won't use bytecode enhancement.
--- no bytecode enhancement
--- no reflection (or only a minimal amount)
-- not dependent on serlvet api. should eg also run on netty
-- archetype for simple project generation out of the box
-- working security subsystem (client side session crypto key'ed)
-- framework completely interfaced for supersimple and fast mocked testing

 NON-GOALS v1.0
 --------------
-- we don't want to focus on async operations in this call.
-Yes we'll resources while waiting and having some threads blocked.
-But we are alright as Ninja can scale anyway.
+- Async operations.
+We don't want to focus on async operations for v1.0.
+While we have a good idea how we can make async work really well it is not the focus for v.1.0

 Next big steps